rncrgl/rncrgl.github.io/_pages/about.md

 being a full-time student, I'm also a Research Assistant in the Infectious Disease Dynamics group where I've been working with cell phone mobility data from Sub-Saharan Africa.
-For my undergraduate degree, I also attended Johns Hopkins University where I received a Bachelor of Arts in Economics and Public Health Studies.
+For my undergraduate degree, I also attended Johns Hopkins University where I received a Bachelor of Arts in Public Health Studies and Economics.

 ## Work History